 - Ryuichi Horie, Co-founder and CEO, CSR Design Green Investment Advisory (Japan)

-- Gary Pivo, Professor of Urban Planning and Professor of Natural Resources, The University of Arizona
+- Gary Pivo, Professor of Urban Planning and Professor of Natural Resources, The University of Arizona (US)

 One of the key elements for the development of our work on property investment is the active collaboration with market players with an expertise and deep interest in real estate investments.